Command control is an essential element of the Operations Road Show layout.

 layout's home base.

-signal controls.
-For technical details of our train order signal system,
+order signal controls.
+For technical details of our train order

 - Ten DS44 accessory decoders to control the train order signals,

-the indicator lights in the signal control panel and the phone alerter
+the indicator lights in the signal control panel, and the phone

-the two simplex receivers is not required for a layout this size,
+second simplex receiver is not required for a layout this size,

 but provides a reserve for use as an emergency backup.